cgre-aachen/gemgis/README.md

 <a name="installation"></a>
 ## Installation
-It is recommended to use GemGIS with **python==3.9** in a separated environment.
+It is recommended to use GemGIS with **python">=3.10"** in a separated environment.
 The main packages and its dependencies can be installed via the conda-forge channel.
-GemGIS is then available through PyPi.
+GemGIS is then available through PyPi or Conda.
-1) `conda install -c conda-forge pygeos`
+1) `conda install -c conda-forge geopandas">=0.12.2" rasterio">=1.3.4"`
-2) `conda install -c conda-forge geopandas`
+2) `conda install -c conda-forge pyvista">=0.37.0"`
-3) `conda install -c conda-forge rasterio`
-4) `conda install -c conda-forge pyvista`
-5) `pip install gemgis` / `conda install -c conda-forge gemgis`
+3) `pip install gemgis` / `conda install -c conda-forge gemgis`

 Check out the [Installation Page](https://gemgis.readthedocs.io/en/latest/getting_started/installation.html) for more detailed instructions.